WasMachenSachen/openseadragon-opacity-slider/README.md

 # openseadragon-opacity-slider
-> This plugin/repository is under **active** development!
-Planned release is end of march!

 This plugin adds the functionality to adjust the transparency of superimposed images to [OpenSeaDragon (OSD)](https://openseadragon.github.io) in the GUI, as well as to adjust their order.
 This can be useful for comparing different maps of the same place, satellite-imagery with different recording dates, images of art captured with different techniques.